davidjmerritt/Him/README.md

 ### UPCOMING FEATURES
+- Experience! - After killing monsters get debris as exp.
+Required for certain things.
+- Dungeons!
 - WarpZones!
-- MORE things to do in every ZONE
-- More and Harder Enemies
-- More Varied Zones
+- Intro Screen!
-- Character Movement Animations
+- Saving!
+- Better HUD!
-- Improved Character Movement (Snap to Grid)
+- Improved Character Movement (Snap to Grid)!
-- Save Your Progress
-- Speed Shoes
+- Movement Animations!
+- iOS and Android Support
 <br><br>

 ### BUGS
+- Shop transition has delay
+- When mashing attack and directional sword direction is in correct
+- Blasting from single wall to double-thick wall.
+Doesn't open passage completely.
+- Economy is needs to be based upon items in region.
 <br><br>

 ### FUTURE FEATURES & IDEAS

 ###### ANIMATIONS
 - Character movement
 - Add states to character for getting item
 - Character attacking
+<br><br>

 ###### BIOMES
 - Ranges of land naturally shift from water to snow